Uran Botobekov: Amongst the Kyrgyz opposition

 From 2011 until the end of 2015, Botobekov engaged in opposition political activities in Kyrgyzstan.

 In 2013, at the congress of the opposition political party Uluttar Birimdigi (The Unity of the Nations) he was elected as a deputy chairman of the party.

 From 2012 to 2016, he was a member of the "National Opposition Movement of Kyrgyzstan," a coalition of opposition parties and politicians.
-Botobekov criticized the Kyrgyz government and the President of Kyrgyzstan for their pressure upon freedom of speech and persecution of opposition journalists and politicians in 2012–2016.
+Botobekov criticized the Kyrgyz government and the President of Kyrgyzstan for exerting pressure on freedom of speech and persecution of opposition journalists and politicians from 2012 to 2016.

-He spoke strongly against seizure attempts of the popular Russian-language newspaper The Evening Bishkek (Vecherniy Bishkek) by people who allegedly had close relationship with the government officials.
+He spoke strongly against seizure attempts of the popular Russian-language newspaper The Evening Bishkek (Vecherniy Bishkek) by people who allegedly had close relationships with government officials.
 In 2015, due to his active participation in opposition meetings for freedom of speech and human rights, he was shortly detained by the Kyrgyz law enforcement agencies.

 The Freedom House report for June 2015 – May 2016: stated:

 Thus, in January 2016, due to the ongoing political pressure upon him and after receiving some warnings about his possible murder, he temporarily lived in Turkey before moving to the US.